-For campus and workplace safety, Howard University has implemented the following policy; in the Personnel Guidelines and the Student Code of Conduct the University expressly prohibits any acts or threats of violence by any current or former University employee, or student (or any other member of the University community) against any employee or individual in or on the University's premises.
+It discloses that the University expressly prohibits any acts or threats of violence by any current or former University employee or student (or any other member of the University community) against any employee or individual in or on the University's premises.
 The University does not condone any acts or threats of violence against any member of the University community, including visitors.
 Any student, faculty or staff member who is the victim of, becomes aware of, or believes that she/he has witnessed an incident of violent or threatening behavior; should immediately report the incident/s to HU-DPS or a supervisor.
-If the employee believes that someone may be in imminent danger or if the incident in question results in someone being physically injured, the employee and/or their supervisor must immediately contact HU-DPS.
+If the employee believes that someone may be in imminent danger or if the incident may result in someone being physically injured, the employee and their supervisor must immediately contact HU-DPS.